 Example: Faculty Handbook (PDF); File requires Adobe Reader to open.

 Use single spaces after punctuation.
 The practice of using two spaces after punctuation was a technique used when text was written on a typewriter.
-Computers have made the use of two spaces unnecessary.
+Computers have made the use of two spaces obsolete.

 Use periods between the numbers, not dashes